ziade-100/Flutter-Calculator-app/README.md

 Flutter Calculator app.
-I build this app for learning purpose.
+I built this app for learning purposes.
-This app will be modified frequently.
+The app will be modified frequently.